rancher/fleet-docs/docs/tut-deployment.md

 An example using Helm.
 We are deploying the <a href="https://github.com/rancher/fleet-examples/tree/master/single-cluster/helm">helm example</a> to the local cluster.

-The repository contains a helm chart and an optional `fleet.yaml` to configure the deployment:
+The repository contains a helm chart and a `fleet.yaml` to configure the deployment:

 ```yaml title="fleet.yaml"
 namespace: fleet-helm-example